superruzafa/visual-scala-reference/_en/functions/reduceRightOption.md

 }
 ~~~

-`reduceRightOption` applies a binary operator `op` to each element, going from right to left, and the previous `op` result.
-The first time `op` is applied it's fed with the two first elements.
+`reduceRightOption` applies the binary operator `op` to each element, going from right to left, and the previous `op` result.
+The first time `op` is applied it's fed with the last two elements.
 The final result is wrapped with `Some`.

 <figure class="diagram">
   <img src="images/reduceRightOption.svg" alt="reduceRightOption function">